jacksonfrye/KLTN-2023/README.md

 # Setup
 We recommend using anaconda/mini-conda to setup the project.

+The project aslo contains a forked version of [medleydb](https://github.com/marl/medleydb).

 1. Clone this repo and its submodules:
 ```
 git clone --recursive https://github.com/duotien/mono_pitch_tracker.git